rogsme/yams.media/content/install/description.md

 YAMS is a **highly opinionated** media server installation script.

+It includes all the essential *arr apps, along with exceptionally detailed documentation.
+In just a few minutes, you can have a fully functional media server with Sonarr, Radarr, Jellyfin, qBittorrent, and more!

 With YAMS you'll be able to automate your media gathering, organization, and consumption.

 ## First, why?